Enlarged Pores on the face are the bane of many people’s lives. Feeling like everyone is looking at their orange peel skin is just too much.

 - Our face has around 300,000 pores, our bodies around 5 million so relatively speaking the ones around your nose, on your chin and over your cheeks, forehead and nose are just a drop in the ocean of facial openings.

-- People with oily skins often have more noticeable pores in these areas and as we age pores naturally stretch as our skin loses its elasticity.
+- People with oily skins often have Enlarged Pores in these areas and as we age pores naturally stretch as our skin loses its elasticity.

 - The main causes of having noticeably enlarged pores are;